-Brighouse’s fortunes were on the up again and a fourth title came their way in 1960 when they won the 1st Division Championship.
+Brighouse’s fortunes were on the up again and the league title came their way in 1960 when they won the 1st Division Championship.
 This was all the more remarkable for it was their first season back in the big time.
 Lowson’s contribution to the title was massive scoring 746 runs at 46.63 with a top score of 116.

 Although these batting figures appear modest compared to today one needs to appreciate that wickets in league cricket in 1960 were largely uncovered.
 Later In 1963 Lowson became the first Brighouse batsman to top the 1,000 run mark when he made 1,025.

 The following year, 1950, Lowson was even more successful, scoring 2,152 and continuing a hugely productive partnership with Hutton..
 The partnership moved into Test cricket against the South Africans in 1951.
-Lowson's first Test innings was 58 out of a first-wicket partnership of 99 with Hutton at Headingley, and he retained his place for the final match of the series at The Oval.
+Lowson's first Test innings was 58 out of a first-wicket partnership of 99 with Hutton at Headingley and he retained his place for the final match of the series a The Oval.

 The forty year sequence of 1964 to 2004- was relatively undistinguished at Brighouse.
 They had one Second Division title win in 1991 but kept up the tradition of not making much of an impression in the Priestley Cup.
 However, they had several individual performances that will stay in the annals of Bradford League history.